 When a metal, such as steel, is placed in an electrolyte (an aqueous solution that can carry ions, like water with some dissolved rock salt), a corrosion cell can form.

 Part of the steel in the electrolyte forms the anode, and part in the same electrolyte forms the cathode.
-Corrosion, in this case, would occur at all the anode points dispersed around the steel (see Figure below).
+Corrosion, in this case, would occur at all anode points distributed throughout the steel (see Figure below).
 This gives the appearance of general or uniform corrosion.

-If steel is physically attached (i.e., welded, bolted, or cast) to a piece of zinc and both are placed in an electrolyte, then the zinc will form the anode, while the steel will serve as the cathode.
+If steel is physically attached (i.e., welded, bolted, or cast) to a piece of zinc and both are immersed in an electrolyte, the zinc will serve as the anode, while the steel will serve as the cathode.

-The result of this will be that all the corrosion reactions will occur on the zinc, which will be consumed, and a balancing reduction reaction (non-corrosion) will appear on the steel, which will not be affected by its immersion in the electrolyte.
+The result will be that all the corrosion reactions will occur on the zinc, which will be consumed, and a balancing reduction reaction (non-corrosion) will occur on the steel, which will not be affected by its immersion in the electrolyte.

 This is the basis of cathodic protection.
-When you cathodically protect steel or any other metal, you change it from acting either as an anode or both an anode and cathode to acting totally as a cathode.
-This is achieved by the imposition of an external anode, which corrodes preferentially (see the Figure below).
+When you cathodically protect steel or any other metal, you change it from acting as either an anode or both an anode and a cathode to acting entirely as a cathode.
+This is achieved by imposing an external anode that corrodes preferentially (see the Figure below).

 Also Read: Engineer | Definition, and History You Should Know Right Now